MatinH2004/LS_Core_Curriculum/RB_101/RB109_Assessment_Prep/code_explanation.md

 example('hello')
 ```

+On lines 1-8 we are defining the method `example` which takes 1 parameter named `str`.
+On line 10 we are calling the method `example` and passing in the string object `'hello'` as an argument.

+**Side note:** Methods are defined with **parameters**, but they are called with **arguments**.

-On line 1, we are defining a method called `example` which takes one parameter named `str`.
-The variable `i` is assigned to Integer object `3` which is scoped at the method-level, on line 2.
-The `do..end` alongside the `loop` method invocation defines a new block on lines 3 to 7.
-Within the block, the `puts` method is called and the method parameter `str` is passed in as an argument, which would output the object referenced, and return `nil`.
-Next line, we are reassigning the variable `i` to the return value of `Integer#-` method called on `i` with the integer `1` passed to it as an argument.
-We break out of the loop with the keyword `break` if the value of the object that local variable `i` is referencing is equal to `0`.
-Finally, we call the `example` method and pass the String object `'hello'` as an argument, which would output `'hello'` three times and return `nil`.
+On line 2 of this code, we are initializing the local variable `i` (scoped at the method-level) and assigning to it an integer object with the value of `3`.
+On line 3, we are calling the method `loop` and **passing in** the `do..end` block as an argument.
+Within the block, on line 4, we are calling the `puts` method and passing in local variable `str` as an argument.
+On line 5, we invoke the `Integer#-` method on `i` with the integer `1` passed to it as an argument.
+On line 6, we break out of the loop using the `break` keyword if the value of the object that local variable `i` is referencing is equal to `0`.
+On line 10, we call the method `example` and pass in the string object `'hello'` as an argument.

+Finally, this code **outputs** string `'hello'` 3 times and **returns** `nil`, because the last evaluated expression is `break if i == 0`.
 This problem demonstrates the concept of variable scope within method definitions.

 ### Example 5